 Is involvement in sports during pregnancy is good for the mother to be?

 Pregnancy is a stage in a woman’s life where she requires to take care of herself even more.
-As now she is carrying a life with her in her womb.
+As now she is carrying life with her in her womb.

-In olden days people use to believe in many myths, like a woman should not work, lift, play during the pregnancy but today it is advised by the gynaecologists to actively participate in the activities which require some effort.
+In olden days people use to believe in many myths, as a woman should not work, lift, play during the pregnancy but today it is advised by the gynaecologists to actively participate in the activities which require some effort.

 Let’s have a look at some sports which can be played during the pregnancy:

 Swimming is the best kind of exercise it burns more calories than any other sports activity.
 It requires the movement of a full body and almost all the muscles work actively in swimming.

 It is recommended to swim during pregnancy as the body will remain active and will help the mother to adjust to the changes which are taking place in her body.